-The Framework has identified six precincts in Preston Central, each with their own unique character and land uses. (see Figure 1 and Figure 2).
+The study area is aligned to the proposed structure plan boundary.
+Within the study area, the Framework identifies precincts within Preston Central, each with their own unique character and land uses. (see Figure 1 and Figure 2).
 The characteristics include rows of heritage buildings, retail uses at the ground floor, awnings, median trees and walkways through buildings.